-Configure an IPv6 address, prefix, and default gateway.
+Configure an IPv6 address and prefix.

 Running the set address command with an IPv6 address on eth0 automatically configures the Primary Service IPv6.
 Use caution if modifying interfaces from the Administration Console as running the set address command will overwrite any existing Primary Service IPs, resulting in a loss of service.

 - Address Manager—eth0, eth1 (network redundancy; hardware appliances only)

 - DNS/DHCP Server—eth0, eth1 (xHA Backbone), eth2 (Dedicated